Diablo IV is a return to form for Blizzard, but how long they can maintain that form remains to be seen.

 Diablo is one of the most theological games on the market.
 Almost every part of the game references real-world religion; however, as it is only a game and has been created by developers and not theologians, much of it is “a little off”, and yet there is enough there that is true to encourage further examination.

-Very much in the same way that later Warcraft games replaced Christianity with the Church of Light to keep the world fantastical, Diablo has many references to “The Light”, a supernatural force that serves as a shield against darkness and humanities only true defence against the forces of hell.
+In the same way that later Warcraft games replaced Christianity with the Church of Light to keep the world fantastical, Diablo has many references to “The Light,” a supernatural force that serves as a shield against darkness and humanity’s only true defence against the forces of hell.

 While the denizens of Diablo may not know the identity of this light, we do, with Jesus Christ being referred to as the light many times in the Gospels, most famously in John 1:5, which states,